-After two years of living in our yurt, two years of cold showers and lengthy considerations for a hot water off-grid shower solution, we finally decided to pull the trigger and build an outdoor shower, off-grid and powered by a propane on-demand water heater.
+After two years of living in our yurt, two years of cold showers and lengthy considerations for a hot water off-grid shower solution, we finally decided to pull the trigger and build an outdoor shower, off the grid and powered by a propane on-demand water heater.

-TL;DR: We use the Camplux 1.32 GPM propane water heater, with water coming from our spring-fed hose.
+TL;DR: For several years we used the Camplux 1.32 GPM propane water heater, with water coming from our spring-fed hose.
 Our review?
-We love it.
-Note, though, that it isn’t recommend to use a propane water heater like this when temperatures are dropping below freezing, only shoulder seasons and summer, because the water can freeze in the lines.
+We loved it.
+Note, though, you shouldn’t try to use a propane water heater like this when temperatures are dropping below freezing—only shoulder seasons and summer—because the water can freeze in the lines.

 We considered solar-heated shower designs—either one of those five-gallon camping showers or a more DIY, sun-on-tubing design.
 These would work fine in the summer, but that’s when we just hop in the creek or bathe in the spring water.
 It’s summer, after all, and cold water is refreshing.

 When we really want a hot shower is when it’s cold outside.
 And as much as we would like to rely only on solar power, the reality is that we get very little sun exposure in the winter months and the outside temperature would prevent water from getting very high above freezing.
 In other words, a solar powered shower in Vermont winter would be less a shower and more a hypothermia closet.